The Inception of the Sunni-Shi’i (Shia) Divide

 The Muslims Outlook

-Within Islam are two major sects.
-The Sunni and Shi’i.
-In each division are several schools of thought: Maliki, Shafi’i, Hanafi, and Hanbali are the primary schools for the Sunni division, and Ja’fari, Zaydi, and Ibadhi are schools in the Shi’i division.
+Within Islam, there are two major sects: the Sunni and Shi’i.
+Each division has several schools of thought: Maliki, Shafi’i, Hanafi, and Hanbali are the primary schools for the Sunni division, and Ja’fari Zaydi and Ebadhi are schools in the Shi’i division.
 All schools of thought in both divisions are jurisprudential.
-Moreover, there are several Shi’i factions within the Shi’i division.
-The Imamates is the largest, followed by the Ismaili.
+Moreover, there are several Shi’i factions within the Shi’idivision.
+The Imamates are the largest, followed by the Ismaili.

 Per an Egyptian television interview with Dr. Ibrahim, the Sunni-Shi’i sects share the same Islamic fundamentals and beliefs.
 Both divisions draw faith elements and articles from Islam’s sources: the Qur’an and the Traditions of Prophet Muhammad, the Hadith.
 When the Hadith turns into action, it is called Sunnah.